9.7 License Suspension

 Suspension

 The District Court Judge may suspend a professional or occupational license when the non-custodial parent is in court for an Order to Show Cause as described in 9.4 Contempt, or may suspend the license if a petition to suspend is filed.
-Once the order with the suspension language is filed, the case worker will forward a certified copy to the State Child Support Office.
+Once the order with the suspension language is filed, the case worker will forward a certified copy to the State CSP Office.

 The caseworker will forward the certified copy of the order suspending the professional or occupational license to the appropriate licensing agency within Wyoming state government.